 - to be a small, speedy combatant.

-- to share your memory and experiences with other members of your race.
+- to share your memory and experiences with other members of your kind.

-- to come from the oldest race in Alm.
+- to come from the oldest culture in Alm.

 Felbraug share many physical traits with rats, though they are humanoid in general shape.
-Short and slender creatures, they seem quite frail, often weighing less than a human child; however, they are as durable as any human adult.
+Short and delicately built, they seem quite frail, often weighing less than a human child; however, they are as durable as any human adult.
 As a rule, the sex of a felbraug is all but impossible for non-felbraug to distinguish.